 Mental Illness in America: How Can We Address a Growing Problem?
 (NIF Issue Advisory)

 In October 2013, National Issues Forums Institute (NIFI) released an Issue Advisory that contains materials that can be used in deliberating over the issue of the impact of mental illness in America.
-This “issue advisory” is not a full NIF issue guide, but a basic outline of the options, entitled Mental Illness in America: How Do We Address a Growing Problem?
+This “issue advisory” is not a full NIF issue guide, but a basic outline of the options, titled Mental Illness in America: How Do We Address a Growing Problem?
 It can be downloaded here.

 Many Americans share a sense that something is wrong with how we address mental health and mental illness.
 More and more of us are taking medications for depression, hyperactivity, and other disorders.
 Meanwhile, however, dangerous mental illnesses are going undetected and untreated.